How to provide for a balanced rumen

 In principle, any situation involving change for the cow represents a risk to the rumen balance.
 Stressful situations in particular can cause rumen acidosis.
 For example, the period around calving.
 Cows that have recently calved may have a lower feed intake than desired, which may cause rumen problems.
 Such cows often consume less roughage (and therefore less structure-rich food), because it does not feel completely well yet.
 You can help the cow by stimulating feed intake and ensuring that it consumes sufficient crude fibre.
 The period prior to calving can also be an influencing factor in this respect.
 A proper preparation for the dry period will optimally support the cow.

 Do you have a question?
-Please contact one of your local Dairy Specialist or use the ‘ask your question’ box on this page.
+Please contact one of your local Dairy Specialist.